spreedly/kaffe/README.md

         ],
       ```

-3. Add `Kaffe.GroupMemberSupervisor` as a supervisor in your
+3. Add `Kaffe.GroupMemberSupervisor` as a supervisor in your supervision tree.
-   supervision tree

       ```elixir
       defmodule MyApp.Application do